mvdungern/emoncms-docker/README.md

 All modules are grabbed as master source regardless of version due to their slower development pace vs. the main emoncms program.

-Two feed volumes are also capable to being set to persistant to survive docker upgrades, link to wherever you need to store data.
+Two feed volumes are also capable to being set to persistant to survive container upgrades, link to wherever you need to store data.

 * `/var/opt/emoncms/phpfina/`
 * `/var/opt/emoncms/phptimeseries/`